Soap: Sage Mist

 Good For: All Skin Types

 A dreamy, creamy natural soap with a warm sage scent and a touch of mint.
 Loaded with shea butter and sunflower oil.
 Virgin shea butter has been used for over a thousand years as a treatment for dry aging skin, dermatitis, and eczema.

 Sunflower oil, rich in linoleic acid, is one of the most moisturizing vegetable oils.
 Rich in vitamins A, C, and E, it is also very high in essential fatty acids and helps to moisturize, regenerate and condition the skin.
 The addition of lots of creamy coconut milk, used for centuries as a beauty treatment in India, creates a creamy, mild lather and unbelievable silkiness.

-- Organic shea butter, excellent for dry, damaged, and maturing skin, penetrates deep to moisturize, nourish, and give back elasticity
+- Virgin Shea Butter, excellent for dry, damaged, and maturing skin, penetrates deep to moisturize, nourish, and give back elasticity

-- Organic coconut milk softens, soothes, and moisturizes skin, and creates a creamy, silky lather
+- Coconut Milk softens, soothes, and moisturizes skin, and creates a creamy, silky lather

 What Should I Use With My Natural Soap to Clean My Body?